849 Logo (5k)

 __ Pass out driving maps/directions.

-__ Assign scouts to the cars.
+__ Assign Scouts to the cars.
 Either order by rank or ad hoc.

 __ Exchange cell phone numbers.